grafana/grafana/docs/sources/setup-grafana/configure-security/audit-grafana.md

 [auditing.logs.loki]
 # Set the communication protocol to use with Loki (can be grpc or http)
 type = grpc
-# Set the address for writing logs to Loki (format must be host:port)
+# Set the address for writing logs to Loki
 url = localhost:9095
 # Defaults to true.
 If true, it establishes a secure connection to Loki
 tls = true